 You can tag files and folders to make them easier to find.
 Tags work with all your files and folders, whether you store them on your Mac or keep them in iCloud.

 Ask Siri.
 Say something like: “Find files that are tagged red.”
-Learn more about Siri.
+Learn how to ask Siri.

 Tag files and folders